motopress/albatross/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==

+= 1.2.2, Sep 8 2023 =
+* Fixed an issue when the Stratum Advanced Posts widget may not work properly with the latest Elementor versions.
+* Improved theme's demo content.

 = 1.2.1, Feb 14 2023 =
 * Minor style improvements.